MarcMogdanz/marcmogdanz.de/content/posts/guide-netherlands.md

 The list of currently supported banks can be found [here](https://www.ideal.nl/en/partners/issuers/).
 They can be separated into two groups, the more traditional banks which have physical branches and all that or the more modern ones, so called [neobanks](https://en.wikipedia.org/wiki/Neobank), which have more modern apps, are fairly new and have no physical branches.
 Traditional ones would for example be [ABN AMRO](https://www.abnamro.nl/en/personal/index.html) and [Rabobank](https://www.rabobank.nl/) and the neobanks/direct banks would be [bunq](https://www.bunq.com/), [ING](https://www.ing.nl/particulier/english/index.html) and [Revolut](https://www.revolut.com/).
 A quite important note: the neobanks' websites and apps are nearly all available in English, but most of the traditional banks are only available in Dutch.

 Also you should make sure your [IBAN](https://en.wikipedia.org/wiki/International_Bank_Account_Number) will be an actual Dutch one meaning it starts with `NL`.
-For example Revolut is part of iDEAL so you can pay online but you'll have an Lithuanian IBAN (starting with `LT`) which in itself is no problem because companies in the EU have to accept other countries' bank accounts and you're also insured up to 100k Euro on your bank account but for example the Dutch version of PayPal called Tikkie does only work with a Dutch IBAN.
+For example Revolut is part of iDEAL so you can pay online but you'll have an Lithuanian IBAN (starting with `LT`) which in itself is no problem because companies in the EU have to accept other countries' bank accounts and you're also insured up to 100k EUR on your bank account but for example the Dutch version of PayPal called Tikkie does only work with a Dutch IBAN.

 From personal experiences I can say most expats go for either ABN AMRO, ING or bunq.
 If you want to get a loan in the near future it may be beneficial to go to a more traditional bank, if you want the newest "banking features" and a fancy app, then something like bunq would probably something for you.